-Happy Recovery Habit #1 – Play to Your Strengths, Not Your Weaknesses
+1. Play to Your Strengths, Not Your Weaknesses

-Best of all, when you are moving forward by focusing on the best parts of yourself, rather than the worst, you are giving yourself permission to stay strong, positive, and happy during recovery.
+Even though you will still need support, you can become the architect of your own life.
+When you are moving forward by focusing on the best parts of yourself, you are permitting yourself to stay positive and happy during recovery.

-Happy Recovery Habit #2 – Surround Yourself with Positive People
+2. Surround Yourself with Positive People

-- 12-Step fellowship meetings
+- 12-step fellowship meetings

 - Group therapy sessions

-- Support groups
+- Support group meetings

-Happy Recovery Habit #3 –Limit Your Exposure to Stress
+3. Limit Your Exposure to Stress

 - Budget your time and energy